ClaireRoberts1403/Joe-Bloggs-Personal-Trainer/README.md

 **Bootstrap 4**

-This project used some Bootstrap toolkit, such as repsonsive elements and Navbar.
+This project used some Bootstrap toolkit, such as repsonsive elements, cards, and Navbar.

 #### Testing